 – “Incomparable Theatre”: The Splendid Ambiguity of Dorian Gaudin’s Machines” an essay by Kate Sutton

 – “The Mechanism of the Emotions”: interview between Dorian Gaudin and Julien Fronsacq, curator at the Palais de Tokyo

-Nathlie Provosty painting in the Albright-Knox Art Gallery collection
+Hito by artist Nathlie Provosty is now part of the Albright-Knox Art Gallery collection.

 Joe Fyfe’s artworks are this year included in The American Academy Exhibition.
 The Academy’s art awards and purchase programs acknowledge artists at various stages of their careers.
 This year, nine participating artists will receive art awards.
 Additionally, paintings and works on paper are eligible for purchase and placement in museum collections nationwide.

 Wayne Ngan’s artwork will be included in the Elan Fine Art Gallery exhibition opening on February 25 in Vancouver.

 Palais de Tokyo is presenting the first solo show by Dorian Gaudin in an art centre.
 The artist, whose work has recently been shown at the off-site exhibition organised by Palais de Tokyo alongside Manifesta 11, in Zürich, will produce an original immersive installation.